IBM/aspera-cli/README.erb.md

 More advanced options are provided to adapt to various cases.
 In fact, list of files to transfer are conveyed using the [_transfer-spec_](#transferspec) using the field: "paths" which is a list (array) of pairs of "source" (mandatory) and "destination" (optional).

 Note that this is different from the "ascp" command line.
-The paradigm used by <%=tool%> is: all transfer parameters are kept in transfer spec so that execution of a transfer is independent of the transfer agent.
-It is envisioned that, one day, ascp will accept a transfer spec directly.
+The paradigm used by <%=tool%> is: all transfer parameters are kept in [_transfer-spec_](#transferspec) so that execution of a transfer is independent of the transfer agent.
+It is envisioned that, one day, ascp will accept a [_transfer-spec_](#transferspec) directly.

 For ease of use and flexibility, the list of files to transfer is specified by the option `sources`.
 The accepted values are: